temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 In this implementation, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
 Of all the Temporal timeout options, startToCloseTimeOut is the one you should always set.
 In this implementation you create a `HelloWorldActivity` stub that will act as a proxy for activity invocations.

 :::note
-Notice that an interface of `HelloWorldActivity` is used to create the stub, not the implementation of the interface.
-The workflow is only aware of the Activity through its public interface, not the Activity implementation.
+Notice that `Workflow.newActivityStub()` uses an interface of `HelloWorldActivity` to create the activity stub, not the Activity implementation.
+The workflow communicates with an Activity through its public interface and is not aware of its implementation.

 :::

-Finally the implementation overrides the `getGreeting` implementation from the `HelloWorldWorkflow` interface and executes an Activity called `composeGreeting`, which you'll define next.
-The function returns the result of the Activity.
+Finally `HelloWorldWorkflowImpl` implements the `getGreeting` Workflow Method from the Workflow Interface.
+The method returns the result of the Activity.

 With your Workflow Definition created, you're ready to create the `ComposeGreeting` Activity.

 ## Create an Activity

-In a Temporal Application, Activities are where you execute [non-deterministic](https://docs.temporal.io/workflows#deterministic-constraints) code or perform operations that may fail, such as API requests or database calls.
+In a Temporal Application, Activities are where you execute any operation that is prone to failure or access external services or systems, such as API requests or database calls.
 Your Workflow Definitions call Activities and process the results.
 Complex Temporal Applications have Workflows that invoke many Activities, using the results of one Activity to execute another.

 For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string as input and uses it to create a new string as output, which is then returned to the Workflow.
 This will let you see how Workflows and Activities work together without building something complicated.